Planning your Family's Wealth

 - Business Property Relief (BPR) is a relief from IHT of 50% or 100% for relevant ‘business property

-There are various planning methods that can be utilized if you are in this situation from the making of lifetime gifts (assuming that you would wish to give away some of your wealth prior to your death of course), to the use of a variety of different trust structures which could receive any life or critical illness benefits, and hence hold the funds outside of the clutches of the tax man.
+There are various planning methods that can be utilized as part of an IHT overview such as the making of lifetime gifts (assuming that you would wish to give away some of your wealth prior to your death of course), to the use of a variety of different trust structures which could receive any life or critical illness benefits, which will ensure that the proceeds from these policies are protected from IHT.

 Should you wish to discuss any form of inheritance tax planning, please speak to one of our advisers by calling 01474 853 856 or emailing email@example.com who will be happy to recommend a will writer and estate planner who will help you plan your will effectively.